Soul Sessions Podcast: JSU Coach TC Taylor

 There's an HBCU - Historically Black College and University - in the City With Soul.
 You might have heard of it.
 Jackson State University?
 Their football team has been in the spotlight over the past few years, so you think there'd be high expectations when things change in the coach's office.
 And don't get me wrong.
 There are expectations.
 But the new head coach says, "I'm going to do it my way."

 Hey, it's Paul Wolf with a front row seat to conversations on culture from Jackson, Mississippi.
 We call our podcast Soul Sessions.
 It's the people, places, and events that make the City With Soul shine.
-Today, my colleague Yolanda Clay-Moore has a conversation with the 22nd head coach of the Jackson State University Tigers, TC Taylor.
-Coach Taylor talks about his lifelong preparation for this job and gives us a look at April 15th's Blue and White spring game at the Vet.
+Today, we've freshened up and episode - a conversation my colleague Yolanda Clay-Moore has a conversation with the 22nd head coach of the Jackson State University Tigers, TC Taylor.
+Coach Taylor talks about his lifelong preparation for the job and he recruits players and coaches for the team.
 And to say the coach understands the gravity of the big shoes he's filling, all that might be an understatement.

 Coach Taylor: